Chagall/notification-listener-service-example/README.md

 # Notification Listener Service Example

 This example aims to teach you how to intercept notifications received by the Android System.

+### (Updated 18.03.2021)

+All the gradle files have been updated to the latest version available because people were having trouble getting it to compile.
+Some libraries were deprecated, so I updated them to the new ones, and the Android target version is now set to Android 10 instead of Android 5.

+TLDR; It's still working!!

 ## What is a Notification
 https://developer.android.com/guide/topics/ui/notifiers/notifications.html